jvaleroliet/sonomayrit/_projects/2408migas.md

 <br>
 1. **Mokhtar Al Aroussi - Aji Ya Ghzali (197?)**<br>This song is from the repertory of Aïta Jeblya, a musical genre from northwestern Morocco, that is characterized by Andalusian and Mediterranean influences[^Jeb], with a richer orchestration than other Aïta styles.<br>
 <br>
 1. **Manolo Amaya - Zambra Arbola (1983)**<br>From the Andalusian Arabic voice *zamra* (gathering), it is a descendant of an Andalusian Muslim celebration that involved music and joy.
-Forbidden in the 16th century, it continued to be practiced clandestinely in the weddings, especially by the Roma communities in the caves of Sacromonte in Granada.<br>
+Forbidden in the 16th century, it continued to be practiced clandestinely in the weddings, especially by the Roma communities in the caves of Sacromonte in Granada[^Guia].<br>
 <br>
 1. **Mohamed Agair - Tikchbila (197?)**<br>This song originates from a Moorish romance dating back to the 15th or 16th century.
-Today it is a popular children's song in Morocco, but the lyrics narrate the expulsion of the Moors from Seville and their persecution in the peninsula.<br>
+Today it is a popular children's song in Morocco, but the lyrics narrate the expulsion of the Moors from Seville and their persecution in the peninsula [^Tikchbila].<br>
 <br>
 1. **Cristobalina - Balcón de Flores (1974)**<br>Cristobalina was a singer born in 1936 who never dedicated herself professionally to singing.
 Based in the Sevillian town of Lebrija, in this track she sings bulerías, one of the most popular flamenco palos, typical of parties and dance.<br>
 <br>